Admin ConsoleLogin with SSO

 CFZT IdP login

-After you authenticate with your IdP credentials, enter your Bitwarden master password to decrypt your vault!
+After you authenticate with your IdP credentials, enter your Bitwarden credentials to decrypt your vault!

 Cloud Status